aalsharifi/ecommerce-website-backend/README.md

-Created ecommerce backend using java, springboot, mariaDB.
-The application uses rest controllers and swagger for testing data
+ecommerce application backend using java, springboot, mariaDB.
+The application uses rest controllers, DTOS's, Tokens, swagger, and more.